NCAR/CICE/doc/source/users_guide/ice_nml_var.rst

 **********************

 CICE uses the same namelists for both the coupled and uncoupled models.
-This section describes the namelist variables in the namelist ice\_nml, which determine time management, output frequency, model physics, and filenames The ice namelists for the coupled model are now located in **$CASE/CaseDocs**.
+This section describes the namelist variables in the namelists, which determine time management, output frequency, model physics, and filenames The ice namelists for the coupled model are now located in **$CASE/CaseDocs**.